-Most people want to create an online course that is not only useful, but that is also visually appearing.
+Most people want to create an online course that is not only useful, but that is also visually appealing.
 In fact, most of the time visual components can help to make your course more effective.

 The good news is that using a program like LearnDash, adding your own unique “flavor” to your courses is quite easy given the flexibility of WordPress.

 With WordPress, it’s simple to add media, create various layouts, implement buttons, dynamic text, and so on.

 But if you’re interested in creating a truly custom visual component to your course content, then we strongly recommend you use Visual Composer by WPBakery.

 If you’re not familiar with Visual Composer, it is drag-and-drop page builder for WordPress with both front-end and back-end editors.
 Simply put, if you want to create a professional layout for your lessons, then Visual Composer is the way to go.